junxit/us-congress-bills-111/metadata.md

 - 2009-09-10 — Rule H. Res.
 726 passed House.
 - 2009-09-10 — Rule provides for consideration of H.R.
 965 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
 - 2009-09-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H9408)
+- 2009-10-14 — Read twice and referred to the Committee on Environment and Public Works.